Cherden/postchain-client-ue4/README.md

   - `cd /Administration`
   - `npm i`
   - `node init_blockchain.js`
+7. After this point restart `ChromaClientTest.sln` Visual studio instance, and UE4 project, for some environment variables to be updated.
-7. Use a browser (not Mozilla Firefox!) to go to http://localhost:7740/brid/iid_0.
+8. Use a browser (not Mozilla Firefox!) to go to http://localhost:7740/brid/iid_0.
 Copy the RID shown.
-8. Open https://dev.vault.chromia-development.com/ and create a Custom D-App.
+9. Open https://dev.vault.chromia-development.com/ and create a Custom D-App.
 Name: `Chromia Unity`, Host: `http://localhost`, Port: `7740`, Website: `http://localhost`, and paste the RID into ChainID.

 ## Test PostchainDemo scene